Why Mental Health Matters for Healthcare Providers

-Clinician burnout and fatigue can result in medical errors, longer recovery times, lower patient satisfaction and poorer quality of care.
+Clinician burnout and fatigue can result in medical errors, longer recovery times, lower patient satisfaction, and poorer quality of care.

 A 2010 study in Annals of Surgery found surgeons with burnout and depression were more likely to make a major medical error.
-And a 2018 study in Behavioral Sciences found nine percent of physicians with burnout in the prior three months had made at least one major medical error.
+And a 2018 study in Behavioral Sciences found nine percent of physicians with a burnout in the prior three months had made at least one major medical error.

 Poor clinician outcomes

-Burnout can lead to poorer job performance and satisfaction, poor self-care, substance abuse, depression and auto accidents.
+Burnout can lead to poorer job performance and satisfaction, poor self-care, substance abuse, depression, and auto accidents.